kparc/ksimple/README.md

 ## suggested exercise

-the authors hope that this material enables and inspires further experimentation on reader's own, which is a very rewarding and fun pastime. for example, one might consider the following toy problems of various degrees of difficulty:
+the authors hope that this material enables and inspires further experimentation on reader's own, which can be a very rewarding and fun pastime. for example, one might consider the following toy problems of various degrees of difficulty:

 **i'm too young to die:**